Phone-GWP-group

 Posted In: Guides and Advice | Reduce Costs

-So whilst it is simple enough to say that you order a specific number of lines, in specific sizes and specific volumes, utilising a particular material, if you have grown your packaging inventory over a prolonged (or even quite rapid) period, the question can still be – why?
+So, whilst it’s simply enough to say that you order a specific number of lines, in specific sizes and specific volumes, utilising a particular material, if you have grown your packaging inventory over a prolonged (or even quite rapid period, the question can still be – why?)

 Average cost of packaging